MariyamB/java-project/README.md

 # java-project
-# New changes to be added
+# New changes to be added to check github polling to jenkins